earthquake-early-warning-system/jled/README.md

 #### FadeOff

 In FadeOff mode, the LED is smoothly faded off using PWM.
 The fade starts at 100% brightness.
-Internally it is implemented as a mirrored version of the FadeOn function, i.e. FadeOn(t) = FadeOff(period-t)
+Internally it is implemented as a mirrored version of the FadeOn function, i.e. FadeOn(t) = FadeOff(period-t).
+The `FadeOff()` method takes the period of the effect as argument.

 #### User provided brightness function